Get started

 Access control

 When you create a tailnet, Tailscale automatically applies a default access control policy that allows you to connect to all devices you own.
-You can customize access control policies (such as ACLs or grants) in the tailnet policy file to create policies that control how devices on your tailnet connect to each other and other devices on the internet.
+You can customize access control policies (such as ACLs or grants) in the tailnet policy file to create policies that control how devices in your tailnet connect to each other and other devices on the internet.

 Tailscale SSH

 Tailscale offers a built-in SSH feature that extends and simplifies SSH connections between your devices.
-When enabled, Tailscale SSH manages the authentication and authorization of SSH connections on your tailnet, letting you add additional security checks and providing a web console interface.
+When enabled, Tailscale SSH manages the authentication and authorization of SSH connections in your tailnet, letting you add additional security checks and providing a web console interface.

 Sharing devices